Joseph Smith: Early years (1805–1827)

+One year after Joseph's dream, the Smiths reportedly attempted and failed to obtain the treasure.
 On September 29, 1824, Joseph Sr. published a notice in the paper announcing that he had briefly disinterred Alvin's body to confirm it had not been removed.
-In the wake of Alvin's death, the family faced financial hardships and worked odd jobs.
+Rumors spread that the Smiths had exhumed Alvin's body for use in magical treasure-seeking.